 7.2.3 A statement of the nature of the dispute, which must include:

-7.2.3.1 The particular restrictions in the Registry Agreement with which the registry operator is failing to comply; and
+7.2.3.1 The particular restrictions in the Registry Agreement with which the registry operator is failing to comply that form the basis upon which the Complaint is being filed;

+7.2.3.2 A detailed explanation of how the Complainant’s claim meets the requirements for filing a claim pursuant to that particular ground or standard;

+7.2.3.3 A detailed explanation of the validity of the Complaint and why the evidence from the Complainant is considered meritorious;

+7.2.3.4 A statement that the Complainant has at least 30 days prior to the fliing of the Complaint, notified the registry operator in writing of (i) its specific concerns and specific conduct it believes is resulting in its failure to comply with the Registry Agreement; and (ii) its willingness to meet to resolve the issue;

+7.2.3.5 Copies of any documents that the Complainant considers to evidence its basis for relief;

+7.2.3.6 A statement that the proceedings are not being brought for any improper purpose; and

-7.2.3.2 A detailed explanation of how the registry operator’s failure to comply with the identified restrictions has caused harm to the complainant.
+7.2.3.7 A detailed explanation of how the registry operator’s failure to comply with the identified restrictions has caused harm to the complainant.

-7.2.4 A statement that the proceedings are not being brought for any improper purpose.
+7.2.3.8 Complainant must assert that the facts it intends to present that have not been previously adjudicated in a RRDRP.

+.

 7.3 Complaints will be limited to 5,000 words and 20 pages, excluding attachments, unless the Provider determines that additional material is necessary.

-7.4 Any supporting documents should be filed with the Complaint.

-7.5 At the same time the Complaint is filed, the Complainant will pay a filing fee in the amount set in accordance with the applicable Provider rules.
-In the event that the filing fee is not paid within 10 days of the receipt of the Complaint by the Provider, the Complaint will be dismissed without prejudice to the Complainant to file another complaint.
+7.4 At the same time the Complaint is filed, the Complainant will pay a non-refundable filing fee in the amount set in accordance with the applicable Provider rules.
+In the event that the filing fee is not paid within 10 days of the receipt of the Complaint by the Provider, the Complaint will be dismissed without prejudice.

 8. Administrative Review of the Complaint